 The MAC CARES Emergency Grants program was established by the Mississippi Arts Commission in April 2020 as a response to the economic devastation of COVID-19 on the arts sector.
 Using federal CARES Act funding, the program provided one-time grants to non-profit arts organizations in Mississippi.
 Other COVID-19 related grant opportunities include the Rapid Response Minigrants for organizations and individuals as well as the Community Response Grants for organizations, both of which are described below

 Community Response Grants

-In an effort to help organizations create large-scale, arts-focused work that adapts to the challenges of the COVID-19 pandemic, the Mississippi Arts Commission is now accepting letters of interest for its new Community Response Grant.
-This grant opportunity will provide up to $10,000 for the creation of arts-focused, socially distanced events such as public art, art exhibits or performances, significant arts-related virtual programming and arts-focused community visioning.
+In an effort to help organizations create large-scale, arts-focused work that adapts to the challenges of the COVID-19 pandemic, the Mississippi Arts Commission established the Community Response Grant.
+This grant opportunity provided up to $10,000 for the creation of arts-focused, socially distanced events such as public art, art exhibits or performances, significant arts-related virtual programming and arts-focused community visioning.

 Still not sure which MAC grant is the best fit for you?
-Watch the video above or use the Grant Decision Tree below to help you find the right source of funding for your needs.
+Watch the video below or use our Grant Decision Tree to help you find the right source of funding for your needs.